 Calare/Federal Election 2025

-Both your local, and state or territory senate 2025 Traffic Light Voting Guides will be published on each electorate page after the ballot draw is completed later in 2025.
-In the meantime you can learn about how to effectively use Traffic Light Voting Guides by watching our videos.
+Both your local, and state or territory senate 2025 Traffic Light Voting Guides will be not be published on each electorate page until after the ballot draw in late April.
+In the meantime you can learn about how to effectively use Traffic Light Voting Guides for the upcoming Federal election by watching our video and familiarising yourself with its instructions.

 Green Light Candidates